 An ectopic pregnancy occurs where a fertilized ovum is implanted in any tissue other than the uterine endometrium.
 The Royal College of Obstetricians and Gynaecologists estimate that the rate of ectopic pregnancy is 11.1 in 1000.
-Click the points in the image on the right to identify where an ectopic pregnancy may site.
+The image below shows the potential sites of an ectopic pregnancy.

 Patients presenting with abdominal pain and/or vaginal bleeding and a positive urinary βhCG in early pregnancy should be considered to have an ectopic pregnancy until proven otherwise.